School of Art and Design

 ARTH 4318.
 Postmodernism and Design.

-This course explores postmodern design as it emerged in the late 20th-century.
-Students study iconic examples of postmodern architecture, graphic design, furniture and interiors, as well as the political, social, and cultural contexts that impacted their production and reception.
-Students also study the representation of architecture and design in films and other forms of visual culture.
-(WI).
+This course explores movements in modern design in the early and mid 20th-century.
+Students study iconic examples of modern art and architecture, and other design disciplines, as well as the cultural, social, and philosophical contexts that impacted their production and reception.
+Students also study the representation of art and design in films and other forms of visual culture.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.